‘The president of the United States is the whistleblower,’ Stephen Miller says

 The U.S. intelligence community has concluded that the Russians did, in fact, hack Democratic sources in an effort to swing the election to Trump.

-“That conspiracy theory has got to go,” Bossert said on ABC News’ “This Week,” explaining that Trump was motivated to spread the “completely debunked” theory because he had “not gotten his pound of flesh yet” over accusations that he had Russian help in winning the 2016 election.
+“That conspiracy theory has got to go,” Bossert said on ABC News’s “This Week,” explaining that Trump was motivated to spread the “completely debunked” theory because he had “not gotten his pound of flesh yet” over accusations that he had Russian help in winning the 2016 election.
 “They have to stop with that.
 It cannot continue to be repeated in our discourse. … If he continues to focus on that white whale, it’s going to bring him down.”

 But Bossert said he was not convinced that Trump had leveraged U.S. aid to Ukraine for political dirt, noting that the president had other potential legitimate reasons to withhold the aid.